Online Learning in Iterated Prisoner's Dilemma to Mimic Human Behavior: Results: Algorithms' Tournament

-More detailed probing into the specific games (Figure \ref{fig:example}) demonstrated more diverse strategies than these revealed by the cooperation rates.
-For instance, in the game of QL vs. CTS, we observe that CTS converged to a fixed cooperation rate within the first few rounds and stayed constant since then, while the QL gradually decayed its cooperation rate.
-In the game of UCB1 vs. DQL, UCB1 seemed to oscillate between a high and low cooperation rate within the first few rounds (because it was built to explore all actions first), while the DQL gradually decayed its cooperation rate.
-In the game of DQL vs. Tit4Tat, we observed a seemingly mimicking effect of the DQL to a tit-for-tat-like behaviors.
-In the game of SARSA vs. LinUCB, LinUCB converged to a fixed cooperation rate with the first few rounds and stayed constant since then, while the SARSA gradually decayed its cooperation rate.
-There seemed to be a universality of the three classes of the agents within the first few rounds.
+Detailed probing into specific games (Figure \ref{fig:example}) uncovers more diverse strategies than these revealed by the cooperation rates.
+For instance, in the game of QL vs. CTS, we observe that CTS converges to a fixed cooperation rate within the first few rounds and stayed constant since then, while the QL gradually decays its cooperation rate.
+In the game of UCB1 vs. DQL, UCB1 seemed to oscillate between a high and low cooperation rate within the first few rounds (because it is built to explore all actions first), while DQL gradually decays its cooperation rate.
+In DQL vs. Tit4Tat, we observe a seemingly mimicking effect of DQL to a tit-for-tat-like behaviors.
+In the game of SARSA vs. LinUCB, LinUCB converges to a fixed cooperation rate with the first few rounds and stays constant since then, while SARSA slowly decays its cooperation rate.
+There seems to be a universality of the three classes within the first few rounds.